PromptECO/clariform/README.md

 The output formatting can be specified with the `--format` option:

-* `indent`: Indent the code for readability while removing other insignificant whitespace.
 * `retain`: Keeps the whitespace similar as in the source while balancing dangling end parens.
+* `indent`: Indent to nest parens while removing other insignificant spaces.
+* `auto`: Autoindent for consistency and readibility.
 * `align`: Remove whitespace from the start of every line (uses less space; can be rehydrated with indent).
 * `compact`: Collapse each toplevel form into on a single line (useful for code meant to be evaluated by software rather than read by humans).